 House your dog and her puppies in a stress-free environment

 While your female dog is lactating and recovering from delivery, stress should be avoided.
 It is best to not accept any visitors yet, so your dog can gain her strength in no time!
 The more time she has to relax, the less stressed she will be, and the quicker she will recover.

 Maintain good hygiene

 Maintain a good hygiene and constantly check her mammary glands for any signs of infection.
 Inspect and clean them daily.
 Keep her away from all soiled materials inside the whelping box.
 Use a washable whelping pad that you can change out regularly.
 This will keep her pups away from infection.
-As your dog will continue discharging lochia in the following weeks, in this case, dog diapers is a great option!
-So that mama dog won’t be soiling the whelping box bedding and everyone's comfortable, dry and happy.
+As your dog will continue discharging lochia in the following weeks, in this case, dog diapers are a great option!
+So that your mama dog won’t be soiling the whelping box bedding and everyone's comfortable, dry and happy!

 Pet Parents® is the leading manufacturer of washable dog diapers and washable dog belly bands.
 We have sizes that will fit the tiniest of teacup chihuahuas to the largest Great Danes, and any breed in between.